ion727/n_body_simulation/README.md

 `--no_erase`         --   planets leave a permanent trail which can be erased with `t` keybind.

-`-p` *digits* -- manually sets computational precision to *digits* digits (can lead to stuttering at high values), default is -1
 ## controls
 While the program is running, the following keys can be pressed to various effects:

-`SPACE` -- display net gravitational force and velocity (toggle) as well as all planets' locations
+`SPACE` -- display 1/5 of net gravitational force and velocity (toggle) as well as all planets' locations (1/5 to avoid covering the entire screen)

 `p`     -- pause and unpause simulation

-`t`     -- show/hide planet trails (toggle)
+`t`     -- show/delete & hide planet trails (toggle)

 `r`     -- half all planet's velocities

 ## preferences.txt
-The following settings can be set to 1 (True) or 0 (False) in the `preferences.txt` file manually.
-Any toggle updated during the simulation's runtime will automatically be saved to `preferences.txt` if `--save_prefs` is used and can be loaded using --load
+The following additional settings can be set to 1 (True) or 0 (False) in the `preferences.txt` file manually.
+Any flags used as command-line arguments override `preferences.txt`.

 `info_toggle` -- displays/hides planet velocity (yellow) and net gravitational force (red)